 Cartilage repair procedures

-Damage to this cartilage lining of the knee can result in pain, instability and locking within the knee , and is one of the most common reasons that a patient seeks medial help from a knee surgeon.
+Damage to this cartilage lining of the knee can result in pain, instability, and locking within the knee.
+This is one of the most common reasons why patients seek medical help from knee surgeons.

 What can be done to repair cartilage defects ?

-Some cartilage defects are best treated without surgery, particularly if they are early stage, and not unstable.
+Some cartilage defects are best treated without surgery, particularly if they are at an early stage, and not unstable.

-Keyhole surgery in the form of arthroscopy is pretty good and working out the true extent of the unstable defect (often better than MRI) and minor trimming procedures to trim and smoothen surface defects can be successfully done through keyhole techniques.
+Keyhole surgery, in the form of arthroscopy, is effective in establishing the true extent of the unstable defect, and is often better than an MRI scan.
+Minor trimming procedures to repair and smooth the surface defects can be successfully done through keyhole techniques.

 Various cartilage stimulation techniques have developed over the years with varying success rates.
-These include micro fracture procedures (which stimulate new fibrocartilage growth on the defect), micro fracture plus a procedure to cover the defect (with minute membranes, tissue glue etc.), Chondrocyte implantation procedures (ACI and MACI procedures) which involve growing new cartilage and implanting it on the defect, and newer techniques to cover the defects with artificial surfaces (eg. Hemicap, Episurf etc.)
+These include microfracture procedures (which stimulate new fibrocartilage growth on the defect), microfracture plus a procedure to cover the defect (with minute membranes, tissue glue etc.), autologous chondrocyte implantation and matrix-induced autologous implantation procedures (ACI and MACI) which involve growing new cartilage and implanting it on the defect, and newer techniques to cover the defects with artificial surfaces (e.g. HemiCAP, Episurf Medical etc.)

-Occasionally, joint resurfacing procedures are warranted to treat a particularly large or painful surface defect.
+Occasionally, joint resurfacing procedures are needed to treat a particularly large or painful surface defect.

-Mr.Rajaratnam is an expert on treating cartilage surface defects and seeks to balance the need to embrace new techniques (with may be innovative and exciting but relatively unproven), with older proven techniques (which have been extensively studied, are known to be safe and whose success rates are known).
+Mr.Rajaratnam is expert in treating cartilage surface defects and seeks to balance the need to embrace new techniques (which may be innovative and exciting but relatively unproven), with older proven techniques (which have been extensively studied, are known to be safe, and whose success rates are known).

-Every patient needs to be assessed individually and be given bespoke advice and treatments for this challenging condition.
+Every patient needs to be assessed individually, and needs to be given bespoke advice and treatments for this challenging condition.